Caroline Polachek: Musical collaborations

 In 2008, Polachek formed Girl Crisis choir with twelve other female singers, including members of Au Revoir Simone and Class Actress.
 The modular group arranged and recorded two cover versions a year from 2008 to 2013, including songs by Black Sabbath, Nirvana, Leonard Cohen, the Bangles, and Ace of Base.

 In 2010, Polachek joined Jorge Elbrecht of Brooklyn-based Violens to record a "sgin" of Justin Bieber's "Never Let You Go": "We went on YouTube to find a video among the highest ranks of hits, and came across 'Never Let You Go'.
-We went on to make what we call a 'sgin' (anagram of the word 'sing')—an original song written specifically to synch into someone else's video on mute".
-The same year, she also recorded a duet with Violens, "Violent Sensation Descends (French Duet Version)".
+We went on to make what we call a 'sgin' (anagram of the word 'sing')—an original song written specifically to synch into someone else's video on mute."
+The same year, she also recorded a duet with Violens, "Violent Sensation Descends (French Duet Version)."
 She later shot and directed the music video for the band's song "It Couldn't Be Perceived" in 2011.
 She collaborated with Elbrecht again on the EP Gloss Coma 001 in 2013, which includes the single "I.V.
-Aided Dreams".
+Aided Dreams."

-In 2012, Polachek featured on the song "Everything Is Spoilt by Use" by Ice Choir, a solo project by Kurt Feldman of the Pains of Being Pure at Heart; she also directed and edited the song's music video.
+In 2012, Polachek featured on the song "Everything Is Spoilt by Use" by Ice Choir, a solo project by Kurt Feldman of The Pains of Being Pure at Heart; she also directed and edited the song's music video.
 Polachek collaborated with Blood Orange on the tracks "Chamakay" in 2013 and "Holy Will" in 2018.
-In 2013, she co-wrote and co-produced "No Angel", which was featured on Beyoncé's critically acclaimed fifth studio album Beyoncé.
+In 2013, she co-wrote and co-produced "No Angel." which was featured on Beyoncé's critically acclaimed fifth studio album Beyoncé.
 Due to her production and engineering work on the song, Beyoncés nomination for the Grammy Award for Album of the Year at the 57th ceremony included Polachek.
 In 2013, she also contributed vocals to "Unhold" by the Spanish alternative-dance band Delorean.

 Polachek featured on Danny L Harle's single "Ashes of Love" in 2016.
-In 2017, she appeared on two songs from Charli XCX's mixtape Pop 2: as a featured artist on "Tears" and as a backing vocalist on "Delicious", the latter of which features Tommy Cash.
-In 2018, Polachek featured on Felicita's version of the traditional Polish song "Był sobie król", released on their debut studio album Hej! under the title "Marzipan".
+In 2017, she appeared on two songs from Charli XCX's mixtape Pop 2: as a featured artist on "Tears" and as a backing vocalist on "Delicious," the latter of which features Tommy Cash.
+In 2018, Polachek featured on Felicita's version of the traditional Polish song "Był sobie król," released on their debut studio album Hej! under the title "Marzipan."

 In 2020, Polachek featured on "La vita nuova" by Christine and the Queens and made a guest appearance in the short film around the EP of the same name.
 The song was later remixed by various producers including PC Music founder A. G. Cook.

 On November 4, 2021, Charli XCX released "New Shapes" featuring Christine and the Queens and Polachek as the second single from her studio album Crash (2022).

-In March, she was featured on Australian electronic music producer Flume's single "Sirens", released ahead of his upcoming studio album Palaces.
+In March, she was featured on Australian electronic music producer Flume's single "Sirens," released ahead of his 2022 studio album Palaces.